Copyright © 2004 jsd

 That’s essentially all there is to it.

-There is one execrable exception, as discussed below.
+There is one execrable exception, as discussed item 11 below.

-You should never apply the terms anode or cathode to a Zener diode, because the potential for confusion is too great.
+You should never use the terms anode or cathode to describe the structural parts of a Zener diode, for the same reason you should not use such terms for the structure of a rechargeable battery.
+Anode and cathode refer to function, not structure.
 Instead you should refer to the P-doped side and the N-doped side, and you should insist that others do the same.

 Note that reversing the labeling convention for Zener diode arrays would not solve the problem in any fundamental sense, because there are perfectly reasonable circuits in which – part of the time – a Zener diode is forward biased, so that it conducts just like any other diode.
 This is the same situation we encounter in connection with rechargeable batteries: if you attach permanent anode/cathode labels to the structure, you will be wrong at least part of the time.